 Parle Products to foray into Pulses

 Parle Products have launched their pulses under the Fresh Harvest brand.
 Fresh harvest will market Toor, Moong, Urad, Channa and Masoor dals.
 These pulses will be sourced from the best farms in Karnataka and Maharashtra.
 The pulse market is set to grow to 35 million tonnes by 2020, from the present 27 million tonnes.
 Fresh Harvest intends to offer consumers unadulterated and nutritious premium pulses which are healthier and safer.

 Fresh Harvest will be marketed through class- A outlets, self-service outlets and in local retail chains across Maharashtra.
 They will be launched in a phased manner in other parts of India within one year.
 The biscuit and confectionery maker intends to be fully involved right from sourcing to delivery and will go all out to convince consumers to make the switch to packaged pulses.

 Sapphire Foods looks to raise Rs.400 crores from private equity investors

 Sapphire Foods is owned by a consortium of PE investors like Samara Capital, CX Partners, Goldman Sachs and IDI Emerging Markets Fund.
-The EBOTDA positive company has seen same store sales grow by more than 10 per cent, year on year in the last three years.
+The EBITDA positive company has seen same-store sales grow by more than 10 percent, year on year in the last three years.
 They wish to add 50 new stores and the raised capital will fund this expansion.